hrishim/llvl_prog1_book/src/starting_assembly.md

 Note that we have set sf=0 so this instruction will be a 32-bit add.
 We have set the 12-bits of imm12 to the value 323.
 The values of Rn and Rd have been set to 5 and 10 respectively.
 The sh bit, which we have not discussed so far, has been set to 0.
 In hexadecimal format this bit pattern is **0x11050CAA**.

 Clearly, it would be very difficult for programmers to write entire programs as hexadecimal digits.
 Thankfully that is not necessary.
-Programs can be written in a more convenient, human readable, way using Assembly Language.
+Programs can be written in a more convenient human-readable way using Assembly Language.
 The same operation can be written in assembly code as:

 >ADD W10, W0, #323

 The one bit of detail we have not covered is the function of the sh bit.
 When this bit is set to 0 the imm12 value is zero extended.
 If sh is set to 1 the imm12 value is left-shifted by 12 bits and then zero extended.
 For now, it does not matter if you do not understand the function of the sh bit.
+A special application called **Assembler** is used to convert assembly programs into hexadecimal encoding.

 ---
 **NOTE**